 The Tourist Office is located on the Markt at #2.
 This is a good first stop to get a town map and make hotel reservations if you need them.

 More expensive: check out the prices and photos on their websites.

 The hotels mentioned above are also good choices for a meal.
 In addition, the following restaurants are tasty spots:

-For how to get to Quedlinburg, or other towns in the Harz, see travel to the Harz.
+For tips on how to get to Quedlinburg, or other towns in the Harz, see travel to the Harz.